egbewandedoyinsola/5x5-chess-board/README.md

 <br>
 The program can found in this path /chess-board/chess-board/dist/index.html
 <br>
-For quick preview of the code and output kindly click on this link
+For a quick preview of the code and output kindly click on this link
 <br>
 https://codepen.io/egbewandedoyinsola/pen/JjpegmX